-- Obtaining exemption from No Child Left Behind is a step in the right direction.
+- The Federal No Child Left Behind Act has been replace with the Every Student Succeeds Act.
 I am happy to see a focus on student improvement replacing the punitive nature of No Child Left Behind.
 In the next several years we have an opportunity to make this work.

 Rep. Barb Yarusso has played a major role in our success in creating better opportunities for all student to succeed.
 As chair of the House K-12 Education Policy Committee, I depended on Barb's advice and experience to pass good laws that serve our students well. — Rep. Carlos Mariani Rosa, Chair of the House K-12 Education Policy Committee

 The 2013-2014 legislative session has been called the "education session".
 I served on the K12 Education Policy Committee.
 Here is some of what we got done:

 - Increased funding of early childhood education

 - Paid back all money that was borrowed from school districts

 - Testing that helps students achieve college and career goals

 - Reform of English Language learner (ELL) instruction